cgarbin/cgarbin.github.io/_posts/2023-11-05-using-llms-for-summarization.md

 ## What happens behind the scenes

-This section describes the steps to go from a GitHub issue to a summary.
+This section describes the steps to summarize a GitHub issue using LLMs.
+We will start by fetching the issue data, preprocessing it, building an appropriate prompt, sending it to the LLM, and finally, processing the response.

 ### Step 1 - Get the GitHub issue and its comments